Updated the R code previously included in various published articles. Click on the related link to access the code and the original publication.

 A case-study illustration of the application of the case time series design for the analysis of small-area data in environmental epidemiology.
 This tutorial article describes an analysis of the association between heat and mortality in two summers (2006 and 2013) across 983 middle layer super output areas (MSOAs) in London, UK.
 The tutorial demonstrates the application of the case time series design and provides a step-by-step description of the analysis, as well as methodological and practical aspects.
 A more complex modelling framework based on a two-stage design is illustrated in another article on temperature-related mortality impacts.

-Analysis of the impact of lockdown policies in reducing air pollution and related mortality with a spatio‑temporal Bayesian non‑linear mixed effect model
+Bayesian analysis of the impact of lockdown policies on air pollution and related mortality

 An analysis of the differential effects of various lockdown policies implemented during the first COVID-19 pandemic wave in 2020 in reducing exposure to air pollution and related short-term mortality across Europe.
 The analysis makes use of a spatio‑temporal Bayesian non‑linear mixed effect model to estimate the association between the stringency of the policies and the concentration of a number of pollutants.
 This is illustrated in an article with links to the code to download the original data, perform the full analysis, and extract the full set of results, making the research completely reproducible.